BlackHoleFox/udp-broadcast-relay-rs/usage-notes/pfsense-config/README.md

 be discoverable between two network segments, a LAN and a WiFi network.
 Whilst pfSense provides the Avahi plugin, this doesn't help with [Syncthing][].

-However, the *udp-broadcast-relay-redux* tool allows arbitrary relaying of UDP packets between interfaces, and this helps to solve the problem.
+However, the *udp-broadcast-relay-rs* tool allows arbitrary relaying of UDP packets between interfaces, and this helps to solve the problem.

 You'll need to be fairly comfortable with the command line to be able to do the